 Objective 3: [Insert 1 sentence description of the exercise objective]

-The purpose of this report is to analyze exercise results, identify strengths to be maintained and built upon, identify potential areas for further improvement, and support development of corrective actions.
+The purpose of this report is to analyze exercise results, identify strengths to be maintained and built upon, identify potential areas for further improvement, and support the development of corrective actions.

 [In general, the major strengths and primary areas for improvement should be limited to three each to ensure the Executive Summary is high-level and concise.]